7 Dangerous Myths About Meditation

 A final myth about meditation concerns its alleged ability to provide instant enlightenment, visions, or some sense of connection with the divine.
 While it’s possible to have these experiences as part of meditation, they’re not the reason for meditating, and you won’t likely have them on a daily basis!

 Do you want to find a mental place of tranquility and focus throughout your day?
-Self-hypnotherapy can help to get you to build a consistent meditation habit.
-Click here now to discover how hypnotherapy can help you master meditation and live a relaxed and focused life.
+Self-hypnotherapy can help you with breathing exercises and meditation practice.
+Click here now to discover how hypnotherapy can help you master the art of breathing and live a relaxed and focused life.